Dayna Kurtz

 Dayna Kurtz is an American singer/songwriter.
 Her music is a blend of jazz, folk, pop and blues.
 She began her career in 1989, touring small stages up and down the East Coast, promoting her work with a sparse but haunting self-recorded demo tape.
 She was named Female Songwriter of the Year in 1997 by the National Academy of Songwriters.

-Norah Jones (who duets on Duke Ellington's "I Got It Bad And That Ain't Good" on Kurtz's 2004 album "Beautiful Yesterday") and Bonnie Raitt have raved about Kurtz in interviews, and she's performed on the radio shows World Cafe, Mountain Stage and NPR's Morning Edition and Tell Me More.
+Norah Jones (who duets on Duke Ellington's "I Got It Bad And That Ain't Good" on Kurtz's 2004 album Beautiful Yesterday) and Bonnie Raitt have raved about Kurtz in interviews, and she's performed on the radio shows World Cafe, Mountain Stage and NPR's Morning Edition and Tell Me More.

 She has toured as a supporting act with Elvis Costello, Richard Thompson, Mavis Staples, Dr. John, B.B.
 King, Richie Havens, Rufus Wainwright, Keren Ann, Chris Whitley, and The Blind Boys of Alabama.

 Kurtz has recorded two Secret Canon albums, collecting obscure standards and blues and R&B gems originally recorded in the 1940s, 1950s and 1960s.

 Critic James Reed of the Boston Globe wrote in a review of Beautiful Yesterday that "there's no logical reason why singer-songwriter Dayna Kurtz is not a full-blown star".

-In 2015 Dayna Kurtz released Rise and Fall, which features “You’re Not What I Needed (But You’re All That I Want),” which she called her "Dan Penn" song.
+In 2015 Dayna Kurtz released Rise and Fall, which features "You’re Not What I Needed (But You’re All That I Want)", which she called her "Dan Penn" song.

-The Here Volume 1 and 2 albums are a compilation of great songs by Dayna, which were recorded during a live tour in the Netherlands in 2016.
+The Here Volume 1 and Volume 2 albums are a compilation of great songs by Dayna, which were recorded during a live tour in the Netherlands in 2016.
 Dayna is accompanied by guitarist Robert Maché.

-In December 2017 Dayna started a new Blues dance band called Lulu and the Broadsides.
+In December 2017 Dayna started a new blues dance band called Lulu and the Broadsides.
 Next to Dayna the other band members are James Singleton, Carlo Nuccio, Robert Mache and Glenn Hartman.
 In 2019 the band released its first EP.